 About Daisetsuzan National Park

 This guided cycling tour takes place in and around the Daisetsuzan National Park, the largest national park in Japan.
 Popular with hikers and cyclists from all over the country, the Daisetsuzan area is a perfect destination to explore Hokkaido’s wild and rugged beauty.
 Starting from Shirogane Onsen at the base of the active volcano Mt.
 Tokachi, this guided cycling tour covers approximately 354km over 7 days on roads less travelled.
-Experience real Hokkaido powered by your two feet.
+Experience real Hokkaido powered by your two legs.

 Who is this tour for?

 - Curious travellers who love staying in local accommodation with natural hot springs on site

 Around Daisetsuzan Cycling Tour